matthewgrossman/website/README.md

 ## Run locally
 1. `poetry run mkdocs serve`

-## Build
+## Publish
-Pushing to master should kick off a new `mkdocs build` and automatically push the artifacts to `github.com/matthewgrossman/matthewgrossman.github.io`
+Pushing to master should kick off a new `mkdocs build` and automatically push the artifacts to `github.com/matthewgrossman/matthewgrossman.github.io`.
+This is handled in the [.github/workflows/ci.yml](.github/workflows/ci.yml)